SU-HSDO/suhumsci/lando/README.md

 * There is still some slight bugs to work out with SimplsSAML’s login but it will work for login, but after login may throw errors on the login page, this can be resolved by clearing the browser cookies for that site.

-* The command for `lando drush uli` should still function with or without SimpleSAML configured to login to the local site, if this is redirecting or not functioning correctly you should ensure the module is enabled or resync your configuration on your local site.
+* The command for `lando drush @SITENAME.local uli` should still function with or without SimpleSAML configured to login to the local site, if this is redirecting or not functioning correctly you should ensure the module is enabled or resync your configuration on your local site.

 ## Common commands

-* `lando drush uli` - Get a link for logging in as an admin user
+* `lando drush @SITENAME.local uli` - Get a link for logging in as an admin user
 * `docker ps` - Check that your docker containers are running
 * `lando info` - Check your lando config
-* `lando drush cr` - clear cache
+* `lando drush @SITENAME.local cr` - clear cache
-* `lando drush config-export` - export your local database settings
+* `lando drush @SITENAME.local config-export` - export your local database settings
-* `lando drush config-import` - import new database settings to your local.
+* `lando drush @SITENAME.local config-import` - import new database settings to your local.

-Utilizing these commands with specific sites in your multisite setup looks like this: `lando drush @[]my-multisite] cr`.

 ## Troubleshooting